American Association of Grain Inspection & Weighing Agencies

 The National Inspection System

-AAGIWA members are part of the national grain inspection and weighing system that is overseen by the U.S. Department of Agriculture's Grain Inspection, Packers and Stockyards Administration (GIPSA).
+AAGIWA members are part of the national grain inspection and weighing system that is overseen by the U.S. Department of Agriculture's Agricultural Marketing Service’s Federal Grain Inspection Service (FGIS).
 Being part of the official system assures:

 CONSISTENCY - Official inspections are based on established standards, and on sound, proven and standardized procedures, techniques, and equipment.